 The student seeking to receive credit by examination must secure a Credit by Examination form (located at the Registrar’s Office), schedule an appointment with a full-time faculty member in the department concerned, and explain the reasons and/or justification for the request.
 Since some exams may take considerable time to coordinate and prepare, the student is advised to initiate the process well before the semester in which he/she intends to receive credit.
 All examinations must be completed no later than the last day of the registration period prior to drop/add.
 If the faculty member and the Division Chair approve the request for credit by exam, the student will schedule the examination with the Division Chair.
 The student must register and pay any required tuition charge.
-The faculty member(s) administering the examination will report the results to the Director for Admissions and Data Management Services/Registrar, the Division Chair, and the student.
+The faculty member(s) administering the examination will report the results to the Director for Data Management Services/Registrar, the Division Chair, and the student.

 If a student is unsuccessful in an attempt to challenge a course, he/she must take the class in order to receive credit.
 One challenge attempt per course is allowed.

 Standardized tests will be used when available and appropriate.
 If standardized tests are not available, local tests, prepared by faculty within the discipline, will be used.
 National norms, usually available for standardized tests, will be considered in determining whether or not the student has performed satisfactorily on the test.
 On local tests, a grade of 77% or higher will be required for passing the test.
 For courses which require specialized and/or manual skills, examinations will include demonstrations of those skills.